scala-phase/scalathon/2012/faq.md

 We are very lucky: Many companies are sponsoring Scalathon with financial donations.

-* Gold sponsors have donated $2,000 or more.
+**Gold Sponsors**

+Gold sponsors have donated $2,000 or more.
+There are only three or four of these to go around.
+An entire event (e.g., a happy hour or dinner) is named for each Gold Sponsor.
+Signage and thanks are a prominent part of that event.
+The special name for the event is used consistently throughout all our literature.
+Gold sponsorship also comes with all the Silver sponsor benefits.

+**Silver Sponsor**

-* Silver sponsors have donated between $1,000 and $1,999.
+Silver sponsors have donated between $1,000 and $1,999.
+This sponsorship level comes with a booth at the event.
+It puts the sponsor's logo on every page of the website.
+Silver sponsors  will be verbally thanked in the opening remarks.
+Silver sponsors receive advertising benefits via our listserv and Twitter account.

+**Bronze Sponsor**

-* Bronze sponsors have donated between $250 and $999.
+Bronze sponsors have donated between $250 and $999.
+They get thanks on the website, below the Gold and Silver sponsors; they are also mentioned  in all advertising material.
+Bronze sponsors only receive limited contact with attendees or their email inboxes.

 Thanks to *all* our sponsors!